Monthly Archives: May 2013

 Basic Elements to Put in a Boating Emergency Kit

 A first-aid boating kit is similar to an ordinary emergency kit, but there are several additional items you may want to stock for a boating excursion.
 Numerous hazards can occur if you are exposed to the water, wind and sun.
-In order to ensure you and your passengers are safe, stock your first-aid kit with all
+In order to ensure you and your passengers are safe, stock your first-aid kit with all the basics as well as any water-related emergency supplies.

 -

-May 17, 2013
+- May 17, 2013

 Cross-country trips on motorcycles are a fun way to explore new places.
 If you decide to embark on such a journey, it's vital to plan ahead.
 You can minimize expenses, avoid fines and prevent mechanical problems by thoroughly preparing for a trip.
 Always remember to bring the right travel gear and conduct preventive maintenance before driving long distances.